Audio Guidance: How To Play Back and Digitize My Materials

 - Fairly compressed

 Files may be delivered on hard drive, flash drive or optical disk; whichever method you select you should be prepared to make a second, or backup, copy to help ensure the safety of your records.
-More info in Digital Preservation section.
+More information is in the Digital Preservation section.

 - You may request that the vendor name your files and organize them in a certain way.
 Archives sometimes use a unique identifier to name their files; these can be auto-generated or they may be more meaningful identifiers that provide information about the content or creator of the item (similar to a library book’s call number).